-Typology Number of sites Total hectares Current provision (ha per 1,000 population)
+Туроlоду Number of sites Total hectares Current provision (ha per 1,000 population)

 Parks & gardens - - -

 Amenity greenspace 1 0.65 0.49

 Provision for children and young people 2 0.07 0.05

 Natural/semi-natural greenspace - - -

 Allotments 1 0.07 0.49

 Cemeteries 2 1.02 -

 Total 6 1.81 0.59

-- 17.1.4 The largest site is Sternthorpe Close at 0.65 hectares.
-There are no parks or natural/semi natural greenspace identified in the settlement. - 17.1.5 There is an open space total of 0.59 hectares per 1,000 population in Sutton on Trent.
-This does not include the hectares for cemeteries. - 17.1.6 Figure 17.1 overleaf shows the open space provision within the settlement of Sutton on Trent.
+The largest site is Sternthorpe Close at 0.65 hectares.
+There are no parks or natural/semi natural greenspace identified in the settlement.

+There is an open space total of 0.59 hectares per 1,000 population in Sutton on Trent.
+This does not include the hectares for cemeteries.

+The settlement is also likely served by large sites such Besthorpe Nature Reserve (North) (24 hectares) which is close to the settlement.

+Figure 17.1 overleaf shows the open space provision within the settlement of Sutton on Trent.